surge-synthesizer/shortcircuit-xt/src/Sprints.md

 ## Day 19 (2023-02-21 for a smidge then really the 22)

 Push ControlDescriptions down to the connector.
-Do we even need the enum?
-But this is path to get tooltips and so on on the ADSR sliders.
+This allows formatting and is path to get tooltips and so on on the ADSR sliders.
+Add a crude tooltip.
+Then push next up to the main repo and turn on azure again.

 ## Day 18 (2023-02-17)